My Top 5 Strategies For Dealing With A CRPS Flare

 As a person living with CRPS, Melissa has had to manage a number of full body flares and pain for almost two decades.
 Because of this, Melissa was able to compile a list of tips that work for her to deal with pain flares.
 While these may not work for everyone, it may be a great starting point.

-As a patient who has suffered with systemic CRPS/RSD (full-body) and multiple other chronic illnesses and pain for over 15 years now, one unfortunate factor I can rely on in my medical journey is knowing I will experience flares; aka, an increase or exacerbation of pain & symptoms.
+As a patient who has suffered from systemic CRPS/RSD (full-body) and multiple other chronic illnesses and pain for over 15 years now, one unfortunate factor I can rely on in my medical journey is knowing I will experience flares; aka, an increase or exacerbation of pain & symptoms.
 Flares can be mild or severe, short or long, and can occur because of many reasons, including the following:

--Not enough rest/recuperation (poor preparation & lack of pacing)
+- Not enough rest/recuperation (poor preparation & lack of pacing)

--Excessive stress/extreme emotions
+- Excessive stress/extreme emotions

--No reason at all!
-(As we know chronic illnesses and pain have a mind of their own!)
+- No reason at all as we know chronic illnesses and pain have a mind of their own

 On a recent birthday trip with my mother to a nearby hotel resort and casino, I experienced a very severe flare.
 I was prepared for this to happen, as flares often occur when I’m traveling or out of my comfort zone.
-This particular flare was likely caused by a lack of rest and excessive activity, but it came on very quickly and hit me like a ton of bricks!
+This particular flare was likely caused by a lack of rest and excessive activity, but it came on very quickly and hit me like a ton of bricks.

 The main area that happened to be flaring most severely at the time was my right leg, where I not only have CRPS/RSD, but also sciatica and fibromyalgia.
 The intensity of my pain, muscle spasms, restlessness and other central nervous system-related symptoms instantly made me want to jump off a bridge!
-For those of you who have CRPS/RSD, which is rated the highest of all chronic pain syndromes on the McGill Pain Scale, I’m sure I don’t have to tell you just how badly it hurts all the time, and especially during a flare!
+For those of you who have CRPS/RSD, which is rated the highest of all chronic pain syndromes on the McGill Pain Scale, I’m sure I don’t have to tell you just how bad it hurts all the time, and especially during a flare.

 Because of how intense this flare was, I was in tears.
 My mom, who is also my rock, best friend and fiercest advocate, was there with me.
 Needless to say, she has witnessed multiple flares and has seen me at my worst (and my best)!
 I was thankful she was there for me during this time.
 So what strategies did I use to handle my flare?